-Subject: Drama Subject Leader: Julie Kyle Year Group: 10 AUTUMN TERM Topic Key Learning Points Key Vocabulary Assessments Set text study End Points: Students' writing will demonstrate reference to voice and movement skills to interpret character.
-For example, Rosie will deliver this line in a whiney tone to imply her immaturity at this point in the play.
+Subject: Drama Subject Leader: Julie Kyle Year Group: 10 AUTUMN TERM Торіс Key Learning Points Key Vocabulary Assessments Set text study End Points:- Students' writing will demonstrate reference to voice and movement skills to interpret character.
+For example, Mickey will deliver this line in a whiney tone to imply her immaturity at this point in the play.
 Students' will be able to refer to the play's genre and style accurately and in detail.
-For example, they will be able to discuss Frantic Assembly's key techniques such as Hymns Hands or Round, By, Through Students will create lighting, sound, prop, costume and set designs for each section of the play demonstrating knowledge and understanding of the play by referring to appropriate period, materials, colours, textures and form.
+For example, they will be able to discuss Willy Russell's intentions for this play Students will create lighting, sound, prop, costume and set designs for each section of the play demonstrating knowledge and understanding of the play by referring to appropriate period, materials, colours, textures and form.
 Students' exam practise answers will have a clear intention for the character, appropriate details for the play and a range of technical vocabulary.
-Knowledge checkpoints: Understand Frantic Assembly performance techniques for example chair duet, round by through and lifts.
+Knowledge checkpoints Understand the cultural, political and social concepts of the play including Thatcherism, poverty and unemployment.
 Understand how the use of lighting, costume, set and sound communicate the theme of family relationships which are central to the play.
 Can refer to a range of vocal performance skills to interpret a character for performance.
 Examples include pitch, pace and pause.
 Can refer to a range of physical performance skills to interpret a character for performance.
 Examples include body language, gesture and facial expression.
 Understand the motivation of the playwright and company.
-AQA GCSE Drama textbook glossary pages 225-228 Practise questions from previous exam papers
+AQA GCSE Drama textbook glossary pages 225-228 Practise questions from previous exam papers.

-Subject: Drama Subject Leader: Julie Kyle Year Group: 10 SPRING TERM Topic Key Learning Points Key Vocabulary Assessments Practitioners Students will demonstrate their chosen practitioner through using their key elements of style and technique in their devised performances.
+Subject: Drama a Subject Leader: Julie Kyle Year Group: 10 SPRING TERM Торіс Key Learning Points Key Vocabulary Assessments Practitioners END POINTS:- Students will demonstrate their chosen practitioner through using their key elements of style and technique in their devised performances.
 For example, if they choose Bertolt Brecht, they will demonstrate use of placards, multi-roling of set and actors and song.
 Students will take part in a variety of practical workshops to explore and consolidate their understanding of the techniques and style of a range of practitioners including Brecht, Kneehigh and Frantic Assembly.
 For example, they will have explore the use of puppetry, story-telling and play at work in Kneehigh's output.
-AQA GCSE Drama textbook glossary pages 225-228 End of unit knowledge assessment on practitioners Knowledge checkpoints: Students will recall their knowledge of the Frantic Assembly theatre company from the previous unit for example their use of physical theatre and music.
-Students will understand the key skills and techniques of a range of theatre practitioners and established companies Devising End points: Students will create their own, original piece of theatrical work from a stimulus given by the teacher.
-They can apply themselves as actors or designers in their groups.
-Students will demonstrate in their written devising portfolio understanding of how they have created their drama.
-Knowledge checkpoints: Students will understand how to create a piece of drama which creates an impact through the use of acting, set, lighting, costume, sound and props.
+AQA GCSE Drama textbook glossary pages 225-228 End of unit knowledge assessment on practitioners Knowledge checkpoints:- Students will recall their knowledge of the Frantic Assembly theatre company from the previous unit for example their use of physical theatre and music.
+Students will understand the key skills and techniques of a range of theatre practitioners and established companies Devising END POINTS:- Students will create their own, original piece of theatrical work from a stimulus given by the teacher.
+They can apply themselves as actors or designers in their groups. • Students will demonstrate in their written devising portfolio understanding of how they have created their drama.
+Knowledge checkpoints:- Students will understand how to create a piece of drama which creates an impact through the use of acting, set, lighting, costume, sound and props.
 Students will demonstrate range in the delivery of their skill - for example, actors will display vocal and physical range, lighting designers will create at least 3 different lighting states exploring mood, atmosphere and impact on the audience.